arteme/pod-ui/content/pages/intro.md

 ![Screenshot]({static}/images/screenshot-small.png)

-**pod-ui** is a modern cross-platform app to control Line6 POD 2.0 guitar modelling amp via MIDI.
-For pre-build binaries check out the [releases page](https://github.com/arteme/pod-ui/releases).
+**pod-ui** is a modern cross-platform app to control Line6 POD family of guitar modelling amps via MIDI.
+Currently it support **POD 2.0** and **POD Pro**, but support for more devices is in the works.
+For pre-build binaries check out the
+[releases page](https://github.com/arteme/pod-ui/releases).

 The app is a work-in-progress and many features may still missing,